-In studies on four sloughs (8A, 9, 11, and 21) in the middle river in April and May of 1983, ADF&G (1983a) found that mean concentrations of intragravel dissolved oxygen were consistently lower than mean concentrations for overlying Means for intragravel concentrations ranged surface waters. from 4.6 to 8.5 mg/l, whereas the surface waters ranged from 9,1 to 11.2 mg/1.The lowest intragravel concentrations occurred in Slough 8A and the highest in Slough 11.
-The low concentrations in Slough 8A may have caused some delay in chum Diversion of cold mainstem water and sockeye development. through this slough as a result of an ice jam may also have contributed to delayed development.
+In studies on four sloughs (8A, 9, 11, and 21) in the middle river in April and May of 1983, ADF&G (1983a) found that mean concentrations of intragravel dissolved oxygen were consistently lower than mean concentrations for overlying Means for intragravel concentrations ranged surface waters. from 4.6 to 8.5 mg/l, whereas the surface waters ranged from 9.1 to 11.2 mg/l.
+The lowest intragravel concentrations occurred in Slough 8A and the highest in Slough 11.
+Assuming that low dissolved oxygen levels occurred throughout the incubation period (rather than only the April and May sampling period), the low concentrations in Slough 8A may have caused some delay in chum and sockeye development.
+Diversion of cold mainstem water through this slough as a result of an ice jam may also have contributed to delayed development.
 Development at the other three sloughs (9, 11 and 21) for embryos and alevins was generally uniform.